apache/druid/docs/content/operations/api-reference.md

 * `/druid/indexer/v1/pendingSegments/{dataSource}`

-Cleanup pending segments table in metadata storage for `datasource`.
+Manually clean up pending segments table in metadata storage for `datasource`.
 Returns a JSON object response with `numDeleted` and count of rows deleted from the pending segments table.
+This API is used by the `druid.coordinator.kill.pendingSegments.on` [coordinator setting](../configuration/index.html#coordinator-operation) which automates this operation to perform periodically.

 #### Supervisors